resitdc/resitdc/README.md

 Here are some ideas to get you started:

-- 🔭 I’m currently working on RRQ Guild APP, Rooftop App, and BACOD Website
+- 🔭 I’m currently working on Clear Digital Assistant, RRQ Guild APP, and BACOD E-Learning, Rooftop Coffee
-- 🌱 I’m currently learning Typescript
+- 🌱 I’m currently learning Golang
-- 👯 I’m looking to collaborate on React and NodeJS
+- 👯 I’m looking to collaborate on Javascript and Typescript
 - 💬 Ask me about anything